 1. Multiple listing service (MLS)

 The MLS includes all publicly available information about properties that are listed through agents, which means it isn’t going to include homes that are FSBO (for sale by owner) or pocket listings.
-Accessible only to licensed real estate agents, your MLS is the first place you should look to find how many homes sold in your area in a specific time frame.
+Accessible only to licensed real estate agents, your MLS is the first place you should look to find how many homes sold in your area in a specific period.

 2. Tax records